-In everyone’s day-to-day travels, they probably run across someone that is at least thinking something bizarre or derogatory about them.
-I guess the easiest way to determine how much of a freak or an asshole someone is could be based on whether they have the gall to say those things to strangers… I’ve met more than a few people that can’t make the complicated distinction between casual conversation and belligerent antagonism.
+In everyone’s day-to-day travels, they surely run across someone that is thinking something bizarre or derogatory about them.
+One easy way to determine how much of a freak or an asshole someone may be is whether they have the gall to say those things to strangers… I’ve met more than a few people that haven’t yet made the complicated distinction between casual conversation and belligerent antagonism.

-The most recent was a fanatical gentlemen at the Home Depot in Lakewood, Ca. My friends are building some skateboard ramps, and I was assigned the daunting task of matching the screws they were using to some new ones at Home Depot.
+The most recent disappointment was a fanatical gentleman at the Home Depot in Lakewood, Ca. My friends were building wooden skateboard ramps, and I was assigned the daunting task of matching the screws they were using to some new ones at Home Depot.
 I was also responsible for paying for them, carrying the bag to the car, AND delivering them to the builders.
 All in one day…

 No question was proposed, merely a statement offered: “You know, those tattoos are horrible, they look awful.”
-OK, I though for a second, a tattoo purist that found some type of technical imperfections in mine.
-Constructive criticism, I’m not above it, but again, no such luck.
+OK, I thought for a second, a tattoo purist that found some type of technical imperfections in mine.
+Constructive criticism- I’m not above it- but again, no such luck.

-“Yeah, you look ridiculous, you should be ashamed of yourself.”
-He informs me in a strangely deadpan tone, as if this is a normal walk-in-the-park conversation for him.
+“Yeah, you look ridiculous; you should be ashamed of yourself…” He informed me in a strangely deadpan tone, as if this was a normal walk-in-the-park conversation for him.
 I took a minute to rebound, and then calmly asked why the fuck he would think I was interested in his opinion of me.
 “Well, I don’t know why I thought you would be interested, but I felt it was important to bring up.
 You look ridiculous, and I felt an obligation to tell you.”

 And then he GRINNED at me.
 HE FUCKING SMILED!
-After insulting a perfect stranger in a perfectly strange hardware store, he grinned.
-So, after squashing my initial desire to break his jaw and then tinkle on him, I formulated my response: “…so, how about this: if you say one more word to me, I am going to shove this screw in your neck.
+After insulting a perfect stranger in an equally strange hardware store, he grinned.
+So, after squashing my initial desire to break his jaw and then steal his shoes, I formulated my response: “…so, how about this: if you say one more word to me, I’m going to shove this screw in your neck.
 So get the fuck away from me, right now.”
-All spoken very calmly, but definitely not what he and his inappropriate sense of self were expecting to hear.
+All spoken very calmly, and definitely not what he and his inappropriate sense-of-self were expecting to hear.

-He put down the brush and bucket of Spackle he was holding very slowly as if I was an officer of the law asking him to relinquish a weapon, and then walked at a fevered pace to the exit of the store.
+He put down the brush and bucket of Spackle he was holding very slowly as if I were an officer of the law asking him to relinquish a weapon, and then walked at a fevered pace to the exit of the store.
 Fuck you.
-I’m sure he went home to his wife and told her that some lunatic at the Home Depot had threatened his life with no provocation or justification.
+I’m sure he went home to his unfortunate wife and told her that some lunatic at Home Depot threatened his life with no provocation or justification.

-Initially I kind of laughed it off, but the more I thought about it, it made me mad, frustrated, and discouraged.
-I always think in terms of how I would want to be treated, and how I have earned being treated.
-If I act like an asshole, then by all means, treat me like one.
-But on the contrary- I treat others with respect, especially strangers and people I’ve recently met that I have yet to make a tangible impression on.
+Initially I kind of laughed it off, but as it set, it made me mad, frustrated, and discouraged.
+I always think of behaving in the same ways I want to be treated; If I act like an asshole, then by all means, treat me like one.
+But on the contrary- I treat others with respect, and that certainly includes strangers and people I’ve yet to make a tangible impression on.

-I guess things of that nature have to happen once in a while to reassure me of the validity of my insecurities.
-I just wouldn’t necessarily mind if they happened a little less frequently.
+I guess things of that nature have to happen once in a while to reassure me of the validity of my societal skepticism; I just wouldn’t necessarily mind if they happened a little less frequently.